FAQs

 Why should I attend this workshop?

 As a hazardous materials employee, a registered inspector is required by 49 CFR 172.704 to at least once every 3 years have hazardous materials training.
 While these 2 day classes will not in themselves make you a RI, they will certainly make you a better registered inspector.
-What better way to help make sure you are testing and inspecting cargo tanks correctly then to attend a class taught by current and retired FMCSA, USDOT hazardous materials investigators.

 What other training do registered inspectors need?